Robust Two-Layer Partition Clustering of Sparse Multivariate Functional Data: Multivariate Functional Data Clustering

-The idea of the two-layer partition clustering algorithm is similar to the bottom-up approach (\citeauthor{nielsen2016hierarchical} \citeyear{nielsen2016hierarchical}) in agglomerative hierarchical clustering.
-However, we implement only two layers of hierarchy and do not continue until all curves are merged to one cluster.
+The idea of the two-layer partition clustering algorithm is similar to the bottom-up approach in agglomerative hierarchical clustering.
+However, only two layers of hierarchy are implemented and not all curves are merged to one cluster in the two-layer partition method.
 In the first layer, each curve, as an isolated cluster, is merged into disjoint groups based on the concepts of neighbours and the core.
 Then, in the second layer, the first-layer disjoint groups are merged into a set of clusters.
-We name the first-layer (group) partition as $\bm{G}$, and the second-layer (cluster) partition as $\bm{C}$, and both satisfy \textit{Definition 5}.
-The criteria for determining the first and second layers of the partitions are proposed as follows.

-\textit{Criterion 1} (The first-layer partition $\bm{G}$).
-We obtain the first-layer partition $\bm{G}$ from the core and its neighbours.
-First, we set the curve with the most neighbours in the observation set $S$ as a core and define the set consisting of all its neighbours as the first prioritized group $\bm{G}^1$.
-Then, we find the curve with the most neighbours in the remaining observations $S \setminus \bm{G}^1$ as a core and define the set consisting of its neighbours in the remaining observations as the second prioritized group $\bm{G}^2$.
-Subsequently, we continue the process of finding the core of the remaining observations and defining its neighbours in the remaining observations as a set $\bm{G}^i~(i\geq 3)$ until all curves are considered.
-Let $M$ represent the cardinality of $\bm{G}$.
+The criteria for determining the first and second layers of the partitions are proposed as follows. \begin{cri} (The first-layer partition $\bm{G}$).
+The first-layer partition $\bm{G}$ from the core and its neighbours is obtained.
+First, $S$ is copied to the set $\widetilde{S}$, and $\bm{G}$ is initialized as the empty set, and $M=1$.
+While $\widetilde{S}$ is not empty, implement the following three steps: define the curve with the most neighbours in $\widetilde{S}$ as a core ($c = core(\widetilde{S}, \theta)$); define the set consisting of all its neighbours in $\widetilde{S}$ as $G^M$ ($G^M = nbr(c, \widetilde{S}, \theta)$); update $\widetilde{S}$ with $ \widetilde{S}=\widetilde{S}\setminus G^M$ and increase $M$ by $1$.
+Let $M$ represent the cardinality of $\bm{G}$. \end{cri}